 11. The best architectures, requirements, and designs emerge from self-organizing teams.

 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 In summary, Agile can be flexible, but it also requires you to behave with a certain set of tools.
-According to Mark, what it truly means to be Agile is making each decision based on the principles and values that the team has decided to follow.
+According to Shead, what it truly means to be Agile is making each decision based on the Agile principles that team has decided to follow.